Shopping Cart

 The roast emphasizes caramel sweetness, rounded acidity, and a smooth finish.
 It's tailored to highlight the hallmark balance that Tarrazú coffees are known for.

-ROAST LEVEL — AGTRON GOURMET SCALE
+ROAST LEVEL — AGTRON SCALE

 Slightly deeper than a light roast, this profile enhances sweetness and body while maintaining the citrus brightness and regional character of Tarrazú.